 In this paper, we address the low homophily challenge in social recommendation from a generative perspective using score-based diffusion models.
 Specifically, we implement an SDE-based diffusion process to produce collaboratively consistent social representations conditioned on user preference patterns.
 Recognizing that classifier guidance is unsuitable for recommendation contexts, we derive a novel classifier-free optimization objective to facilitate the training of SGMs.
 To address the lack of supervision signals in recommendation scenarios, we introduce a curriculum learning mechanism and a joint training strategy.
 Our evaluation of SGSR on three real-world datasets demonstrates significant improvements in recommendation performance compared to existing methods, validating the effectiveness of our social denoising approach.

-For future work, a promising direction is to accelerate sampling by designing consistent functions~\cite{song2023consistency} within the recommendation context (training time analysis in Appendix ~\ref{sec:Time}).
-Additionally, exploring various SDE solvers, such as Runge-Kutta methods, could enhance the inference process by leveraging the computational flexibility of score-based diffusion models.
-Furthermore, while this paper primarily focuses on existing VP-SDEs and VE-SDEs, it is worthwhile to investigate more expressive and suitable SDEs tailored to the recommendation context.
+For future work, a promising direction is to accelerate sampling by designing consistent functions~\cite{song2023consistency} tailored to the recommendation context to enable one-step inference.
+Additionally, exploring various SDE solvers, such as Runge-Kutta methods, could further enhance the inference efficiency by leveraging the computational flexibility of score-based diffusion models.
+From a training perspective, investigating model distillation techniques to efficiently train a student model guided by SGSR along the distribution trajectory also presents a valuable direction.